ramblingsofadev/docs/contributing.md

 <h3 id="reporting-bug">Reporting a Bug</h3>

-To report a bug, <a href="https://github.com/aphiria" target="_blank">create a new issue</a> for the appropriate library with a descriptive title, steps to reproduce the bug (eg a failing PHPUnit test), and information about your environment.
+To report a bug with either the <a href="https://github.com/aphiria/aphiria/issues" target="_blank">framework</a> or <a href="https://github.com/aphiria/app/issues" target="_blank">skeleton app</a>, create a new GitHub issue with a descriptive title, steps to reproduce the bug (eg a failing PHPUnit test), and information about your environment.

 <h3 id="fixing-bug">Fixing a Bug</h3>

-To fix a bug, create a pull request on the latest stable branch (`1.0`) of the <a href="https://github.com/aphiria" title="Aphiria repositories" target="_blank">library's repository</a> with the fix and relevant PHPUnit tests that provide 100% code coverage.
+To fix a bug, create a pull request with the fix and relevant PHPUnit tests that provide 100% code coverage.

 <h2 id="features">Features</h2>

 We always appreciate when you want to add a new feature to Aphiria.
-For minor, backwards-compatible features, create a pull request on the latest stable branch (`master`) of the <a href="https://github.com/aphiria" title="Aphiria repositories" target="_blank">library's repository</a>.
+For minor, backwards-compatible features, create a pull request.
 Do not submit pull requests to individual libraries' repositories.
-For major, possibly backwards-incompatible features, create a pull request on the `develop` branch.
+For major, possibly backwards-incompatible features, please open an issue first to discuss it prior to opening a pull request.
 All new features **must** provide unit tests with 100% code coverage.
-Pull requests should never be sent to the `master` branch.

 Aphiria strives to not create any unnecessary library dependencies.
-This even includes having dependencies on other Aphiria libraries.
+This even includes having dependencies on other Aphiria libraries whenever possible.
 If your change will introduce a new dependency to a library, create an issue and ask about it before implementing it.

 <h2 id="security-vulnerabilities">Security Vulnerabilities</h2>

 Aphiria takes security seriously.
-If you find a security vulnerability, please email us at <a href="mailto:admin@aphiria.com">bugs@aphiria.com</a>.
+If you find a security vulnerability, please email us at <a href="mailto:bugs@aphiria.com">bugs@aphiria.com</a>.

 <h2 id="coding-style">Coding Style</h2>

 Aphiria follows <a href="http://www.php-fig.org/psr/psr-1/" title="PSR-1 spec" target="_blank">PSR-1</a>, <a href="http://www.php-fig.org/psr/psr-2/" title="PSR-2 spec" target="_blank">PSR-2</a>, and  <a href="http://www.php-fig.org/psr/psr-12/" title="PSR-12 spec" target="_blank">PSR-12</a> coding standards and uses <a href="http://www.php-fig.org/psr/psr-4/" title="PSR-4 spec" target="_blank">PSR-4</a> autoloading.
 It uses PHP CS Fixer to enforce code style (available by running `composer run-script lint-fix` from the terminal).

 All PHP files should specify `declare(strict_types=1);`.
-Additionally, unless a class is specifically meant to be extended, declare them as `final` to encourage composition instead of inheritance.
+Additionally, unless a class is specifically meant to be extended, declare them as `final` to encourage composition over inheritance.

 <h3 id="phpdoc">PHPDoc</h3>